bakoushin/mws-restaurant-reviews/README.md

 npm run build
 ```

+The resulting bundle is in `dist` directory within project path.

 ### 3. Start project server

 This project doesn't require any specific server.
 It can be run on any HTTP server of choice.